 Wildlife researchers may need to immobilize wild animals to mark them for later identification, to provide veterinary treatment or to relocate them from dangerous or over-populated areas.
 Marking may involve ear notching, digit or tooth removal etc, tagging and banding, or radio-transmitter attachment (external or internal).
 In the last 20 years the immobilization of wild animals for the fitting of tags and markers has increased dramatically to the point where this is the starting point for many monitoring studies.

-Wildlife immobilization increasingly employs chemical means.
+Wildlife immobilization often employs chemical means.
 The immobilization of large or potentially dangerous wild animals may pose huge challenges with risks for both operators and target animals.
 Drug choices and combinations must be of proven safety for each species and calculated for the weight, age, physiological and reproductive status, body-condition and presence of young or companions with the target animal.
 If the onset (induction) of anesthesia is slow, this increases the risk of physical injury such as lacerations, limb injuries, head trauma etc. It isn’t surprising that capture and immobilization related mortalities in wild animals are more frequent and more serious than in domestic animals.
-Arnemo & Caulkett (2007) detail useful precautions which can be taken to help reduce the effects of stressors.

-Evidence for negative effects of immobilization for marking is beginning to emerge in several areas of wildlife research (Murray & Fuller, 2000).
+Evidence for negative effects of immobilization in wildlife monitoring has emerged in recent years (Murray & Fuller, 2000).
 It is no longer the case that survival of a wild animal through the process of immobilization implies the safety of that procedure.
 Longer-term views of capture and handling are beginning to reveal problems.
 Cattet et al. (2008) showed negative effects of immobilization on ranging behaviour and body condition in grizzly and black bear in Canada, and similar effects have been suggested for Polar bears (Dyck et al, 2007).
 Immobilization may also negatively impact on the fertility of target species.
-Alibhai & Jewell (2001) reported a negative effect of repeated immobilization (for radio-collar fitting and maintainance) on the fertility of female black rhinoceros.
+Alibhai & Jewell (2001) reported a negative effect of repeated immobilization (for radio-collar fitting and maintenance) on the fertility of female black rhinoceros.
 Whilst these findings and others often give rise to heated debate among wildlife researchers, most domestic animal veterinarians would not expect their patients to sustain a pregnancy, perhaps even survive, under similar circumstances.
 Some authorities (eg New South Wales Govt., Australia) have now begun to issue ethical guidelines for wildlife research. http://www.animalethics.org.au/policies-and-guidelines/wildlife-research/radio-tracking